NVIDIA-Merlin/Merlin/examples/quick_start/scripts/ranking/README.md

 ## Command line arguments

+In this section we describe the command line arguments of the `ranking.py` script.

+> You can check how to [setup the environment](../../ranking/README.md) to run `ranking.py` script with Docker.

 ### Inputs

 ```
   --train_path
                         Path of the train set.
+It expects a folder with parquet files.
   --eval_path
                         Path of the eval set.
+It expects a folder with parquet files.
 ```

 ### Tasks